 How do I apply?

-Students who are unable to find a summer job using the resources available to them can also register directly on the platform https://renfortrh.solidarites-sante.gouv.fr/ by clicking on the “I am an available professional” button and filling out the short questionnaire with their availability dates and location.
+Students who are unable to find a summer job using the resources available to them can also register directly on the platform https://renfortrh.solidarites-sante.gouv.fr/ by clicking on the “I am an available professional” button and filling out the short questionnaire with their availability dates and the location where they are looking for work.
 They must register as a nursing assistant.
 An ESMS can then contact them directly.

 The celebration of our Faculty’s 800th anniversary continues with a new, fun-filled event!
 Join the team at the Manoir du Crime on Saturday, June 5, and Sunday, June 6, for unforgettable evenings full of thrills…

-This historic building will be the setting for a live-action game.
-Fans of Cluedo and crime dramas, put on your best detective outfit to solve the mysteries of theTroupe du Manoir!
+This historic building will be the setting for a life-size game.
+Fans of Cluedo and mystery shows, put on your best detective outfit to solve the mysteries of theTroupe du Manoir!

 The year is 1806.
 Gabriel Prunelle is traveling the roads of the Empire, gathering a large collection of books to build a one-of-a-kind library.